Oh My God (Adele song): Background and release

-Composition
+Composition and lyrics

 "Oh My God" is three minutes and 45 seconds long.
 Kurstin produced and engineered the song.
 He plays the bass, Hammond B3 organ, keyboards, percussion, piano, and provides the claps and drum programming; Adele plays the tambourine; and Chris Dave plays the drums.
-Julian Burg and Alex Pasco engineered it at No Expectations Studios in Los Angeles; Serban Ghenea, John Hanes, and Bryce Bordone mixed it at MixStar Studios in Virginia Beach, Virginia; and Randy Merrill mastered it at Sterling Sound in New Jersey.
+Julian Burg and Alex Pasco engineered the song at No Expectations Studios in Los Angeles; Serban Ghenea, John Hanes, and Bryce Bordone mixed it at MixStar Studios in Virginia Beach, Virginia; and Randy Merrill handled mastering at Sterling Sound in New Jersey.

-"Oh My God" is a gospel pop song, with elements of R&B. Clash's Robin Murray described the song as "sheer gospel abandon", while Consequence's Mary Siroky and Glenn Rowley believed it "incorporates more R&B sounds".
-Its instrumentation incorporates claps, keys, organ, "rumbling" bass, and whistles.
+Musically, "Oh My God" is a gospel pop song, with elements of R&B. Clash's Robin Murray described the song as "sheer gospel abandon", while Consequence's Mary Siroky and Glenn Rowley believed it "incorporates more R&B sounds".
+The instrumentation incorporates claps, keys, organ, "rumbling" bass, and whistles.
 Adele employs vocal harmonies reminiscent of typical gospel and soul patterns, along with jazz and swing.
-Ilana Kaplan of Rolling Stone felt that "Oh My God" has a dance-pop chorus and "Afrobeats-inspired" verses.
+Ilana Kaplan of Rolling Stone felt that "Oh My God" has a dance-pop chorus and "Afrobeat-inspired" verses.
 Music columnist Bruno Tummers said on RTBF that she combines her vocal identity with new sonorities whilst retaining her soul roots in the song.
 He said it stands out from her "melancholic universe".
-Adele sings parts of it with a staccato, along with sped-up background vocals which Mikael Wood of the Los Angeles Times thought were "processed nearly beyond recognition".
+Adele sings parts of it with a staccato, along with sped-up background vocals, which Mikael Wood of the Los Angeles Times thought were "processed nearly beyond recognition".
 NME's El Hunt described "Oh My God" as a "helium-charged" song reminiscent of Sault, and The Guardian's Alexis Petridis thought it offered an unprocessed take on the "stomping rhythm" included in the verses of "Rolling in the Deep" (2010).

 "Oh My God" has lyrics about Adele's desire to enjoy herself, which she has not had the chance to do in the past: "I know that it's wrong/ But I want to have fun".
 The song explores the topic of wanting to "put yourself out there", and the difficulties she has faced while doing so due to her fame.
 Adele sings about hookups and fulfilling her sexual needs without shame.
-It discusses being guarded while falling in love with a fresh person, whom Elle speculated might be Rich Paul, a sports agent she was dating at the time of its release.
-Adele expresses shock at this new encounter and wonders if she is still too hurt to begin flirting just yet.
+It discusses being guarded while falling in love with a new person, whom Elle speculated might be Rich Paul, a sports agent she was dating at the time of its release.
+Adele expresses shock at this new encounter and wonders if she is still too hurt to begin flirting already.
 Some lyrics of "Oh My God" describe her finding fulfilment in being newly single: "I am a grown woman, and I do what I want to do."